 Commerce Manager is the standard payment gateway for e-commerce transactions throughout campus.
 Several resources are available to learn about using the system:

-The User’s Guide should also be used to guide the integration between departmental, event or conference websites and the Commerce Manager payment pages.
+The User’s Guide (PDF) should also be used to guide the integration between departmental, event or conference websites and the Commerce Manager payment pages.
 Supplemental interfacing information is also available from Information Security.

 IMPORTANT!
 Departments are responsible for obtaining all resources in order to build their own departmental, event or conference websites and integrating them with Commerce Manager.

-Financial & Accounting Services has cellular / wireless payment (credit and debit) card machines which can be used by any Wake Forest University department, organization or affiliate holding an authorized University event.
+Financial Services has cellular / wireless payment (credit and debit) card machines which can be used by any Wake Forest University department, organization or affiliate holding an authorized University event.
 To get started, read the rental instructions.

 Prior to submitting a request, it is important that you familiarize yourself with the Payment Card Acceptance Merchant Procedures, especially if this is going to be the first time you are using one of our standby accounts.

 IMPORTANT!
 In the event that the terminal is stolen or there is a suspicion of a loss of data due to a security breach (e.g. suspected virus infection or unusual activity on the terminal), immediately report the concern to Information Security.
 Financial & Accounting Services and Information Security will assess the situation and invoke the necessary incident response plan.